tanvir108115/huffmand_encoder_decoder/README.md

 11. After the operation is done it will show the completion message followed by the output path.

 ## About this project:
 1. This project should me able to do Halfman encode and decode for any file format.
-So far I have tested .txt .jpg .mkv and .rar format.
+So far I have tested ".txt" ".jpg" ".mkv" and ".rar" format.
 2. Multithreading has been used for the encoding part.
 3. It can compress file of any size as long as the disk has enough space.
+(Usually it will require 2 times space than the size of file)
 3. Decompressing for too large file will give Memory error as I was not able to succesfully implement multithreading and data dumping for large files yet. ( Loss of data was proportional to file size while tried to use multithread for this part.)

 ## Future scopes: